maarten-k/realignment/README.md

 ## About
 This realignment pipeline is a reimplantation of the pipeline found at https://github.com/BrenKenna/data_processing.
 The original pipeline is tailored to run on the grid infrastructure.

 To increase reproducibility, portability and maintainability the code is reimplemented in Snakemake with identical use of commands and versions of programs (BWA,GATK,samtools).
-To check for discrepancy between the grid version and this version, a line-for-line comparison is done.
+To check for discrepancies between the grid version and this version, a line-for-line comparison is made.

 for the header: